AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

                     BL_TO_FORTRAN_ANYD(fab));
     }

-Note that here:cpp:`MultiFab::operator[]` is used to get a reference to :cpp:`FArrayBox` rather than :cpp:`MultiFab::fabPtr` to get a pointer, as was done in the CUDA examples.
+Note that here :cpp:`MultiFab::operator[]` is used to get a reference to :cpp:`FArrayBox` rather than :cpp:`MultiFab::fabPtr` to get a pointer, as was done in the CUDA examples.
 Using the reference is optimal for performance when passing pointers to kernels is not